DeppSRL/open_bilanci/docs/data_xml.rst

 That is the file that associates the official voce codes to bilanci voci.

-Copying the values to Google Drive document
+Creating a dedicated Google Drive document
 -------------------------------------------

 Create a new Google drive spreadsheet **using the old format of Gdocs** so the document will have a url similar to